Muba Babel United F.C.

 Muba Babel United Football Club (formerly known as Babel United) was an Indonesian football club based in Musi Banyuasin Regency, South Sumatra.
-The club played their home games at Serasan Sekate Stadium.
+In June 2022, Muba Babel United were acquired by Liga 3 side Persipal Palu.
+As a result, Muba Babel United ceased to exist as Persipal's senior team took over their spot in the 2022-23 Liga 2 season.

 History

 In March 2020, Babel United and Muba United merged to form Muba Babel United.

 In June 2022, Muba Babel United was acquired by Liga 3 side Persipal Palu.
-As a result, Muba Babel United ceased to exist as Persipal took over their spot in the 2022-23 Liga 2 season.
+As a result, Muba Babel United ceased to exist as Persipal's senior team took over their spot in the 2022–23 Liga 2 season.